tomhackettinformation

 visionfax - edited by john brady, visionfest 1996

 In making such a prescient interjection into these debates, Hackett strikes a raw nerve for all those involved in art and how to write about it.
 In some ways the traditional work of the critic, art historian and perhaps librarian does not sit comfortably with Hackett’s agenda.
-That agenda is set out with such lucidity that it is imposssible not to make some form of interjection albeit an inadequate one when set beside the dexterity with which Hackett treats and mistreats his subject.’
+That agenda is set out with such lucidity that it is impossible not to make some form of interjection albeit an inadequate one when set beside the dexterity with which Hackett treats and mistreats his subject.’

 Steven Adams